The Culture Patterns Framework

 A Tale of Two Organizations

-On the other hand is the High Grounding and Purpose organization.
-This organization was laser-focused on tried-and-true areas of influence, was well known in their issue sphere, and was committed to reliability.
-Their pattern granted them enormous credibility, but broader awareness of low Movement gave leadership the support needed to be a more vocal supporter of racial justice–an area that, to some, felt outside of their lane.
+This organization was laser-focused on tried-and-true areas of influence, well-known in its issue sphere, and committed to reliability.
+Its pattern granted it enormous credibility, but broader awareness of its low Movement orientation gave leadership the rationale and support needed to be a more vocal supporter of racial justice.

 Align Changes to Identity